fraxflax/proton-wg/README.md

 ## DEPENDENCIES

-shell environment with the following utilities available:<br>
+POSIX shell environment with the following utilities available:<br>
 cat cut grep head id ip ls sed shuf wc wg

 To ensure this in a Debian based distribution:<br>